ituitis-akyildizer16/SigDeck/README.md

 I wanted a signing tool I could run on a machine with no network at all - no pip downloads, no telemetry, no cloud.
-SigDeck is a single Python package with a from-scratch Ed25519 core, a passphrase-wrapped secret key format, and QR
+SigDeck is a single Python package with a from-scratch Ed25519 core, a passphrase-wrapped secret key format, and QR payloads for moving keys and signatures across an air gap.

+## Layout